pineoc/cocos-docs/manual/framework/native/wiki/how-to-subclass-sprite-and-add-event-listeners/zh.md

             return true; // to indicate that we have consumed it.
         }

-        return false; // we did not consume this event, pass thru.
+        return false; // we did not consume this event, pass through.
     };

     listener->onTouchEnded = [=](cocos2d::Touch* touch, cocos2d::Event* event)